This Page covers the following, please scroll down to learn more about:

 Parking Charges

-This is information on Parking Charges only.
+This is information on Parking Charges.
 Parking Charges are issued by the private parking sector on private land.
-Examples of this are Supermarkets, Hospitals and Residential Parking.
+Examples of this are supermarkets, hospitals and residential parking.
 How you pay a Parking Charge depends on who issued it, and if they are accredited.
 You have limited time to pay or appeal, an early payment reduction is available if paid within 14 days.
 If you pay the parking charge, you lose your ability to appeal.

 Is the parking company accredited?